LautaroColella/morse-practice-audio-generator/README.md

 - **Custom Sound Files**: Specify your own sound files for dots and dashes.
 - **Configurable Output**: Easily configure the output file name and path.
+- **Multiple File Formats**: Select from multiple output formats including MP3, OGG, WAV, and FLAC.
 - **Adjustable Bitrate**: Control the quality and size of the generated audio file with customizable bitrate settings.
-- **Flexible Timing Levels**: Choose from beginner, intermediate, advanced, or define arbitrary custom delays for Morse code timing.
+- **Flexible Timing Levels**: Choose from beginner, intermediate, advanced or arbitrary for custom timing delays.
 - **Word Separator**: Define a custom separator to distinguish between words in your Morse code input.
+- **Dynamic File Naming**: Optionally use the current date and time as part of the output file name.
 - **User-Friendly Input**: Enter Morse code input directly and get instant audio output.
 - **Easy Configuration**: Modify the `config.cfg` file to set preferences and customization options.